dmcomm/dmcomm.github.io/pages/pi-pico.md

 * `!FL2-AB80200B-2730C0A00B-7B50200B` - receive Aquilamon (or anyone really)
 * `!FL2-AB80200B-5B40C0A00B` - receive dummy code (so you don't lose your Digimon)

+### D-Scanner

+* `!BC1-0000000000111` - scan Gabumon on D-Scanner v1
+* `!BC1-0000000020211` - scan Renamon on D-Scanner v2
+* `!BC1-0000000750311` - scan Bearmon on D-Scanner v3

 ### Further research

 Let's chat before duplicating effort!
 There is a big spreadsheet for the iC already.
+Barcode data is complete and should be added soon.

 For the iC, the redundant bits have already been found and processed.
-For the other two devices, there is probably something like that too which we don't know about yet.
+For the Data Link and Fusion Loader, there could be something like that too which we don't know about yet.

+Codes for the Data Link appear to change according to some sort of player ID value.